Symbiotic Logo in Cube

 +

-Restaking is available through the Symbiotic app, but, currently, restake caps across are full.
+Restaking is available through the Symbiotic app, but some restake caps (e.g., wsETH and ENA) are full.

 How does Symbiotic protocol design stand out across the evolving restaking landscape?